Isaiah Chapter 59

 No man came forward to try to straighten this out.
 We do not know why, but perhaps from fear, no man stepped forward to work for God in this matter.
 God had sent judges, and prophets, but the evil ones had killed them.

-He not only had righteousness; He was Righteousness.
+He not only had righteousness; He is Righteousness.

 Verses 17-18: “Garments of vengeance … recompense to His enemies”: In the process of delivering the faithful remnant of Israel, the Lord executes decisive judgment against all rebellious nations (“islands”), as well as the wicked Israelites (63:1-6).